Yes, Eraba, back we are on the fastest three hours in media.

 I don't endorse people.

-I never have endorsed in in a primary, and people think that I should, but I don't because of all the reasons I've announced on prior occasions.
+I never have endorsed in a primary, and people think that I should, but I don't because of all the reasons I've announced on prior occasions.

-I I there's more downside to it than up.
+There's more downside to it than up.

 I don't control their campaigns.